Table of Contents

-A spotting scope is a type of telescope, but it is not the same things as an astronomy telescope.
+A spotting scope is a type of telescope, but it is not the same thing as an astronomy telescope.
 There are several reasons why, but the most important are that spotting scopes have far less magnification, they are more compact, and they produce an image which is not reversed or upside down.
 When compared to binoculars, spotting scopes are generally more versatile, have a longer range, and produce a more detailed image.

 Uses of Spotting Scopes

 Although binoculars have been the go-to choice for most hunters, birders, and target shooters, a spotting scope offers unique advantages.
 For one thing, spotting scopes generally have more features compared to binoculars at the same price.
-But more importantly they fulfill a specific need when needing to see at considerable distances.
+But more importantly, they fulfill a specific need when needing to see at considerable distances.

 - More Details